ben/ben.github.com/content/blog/cv/index.md

 ### Zendesk

 Zendesk is by far the largest company I've worked for, and has only become larger during my time there.
-I've acted as technical lead for Side Conversations, a system that surfaces as conversational features in several Zendesk products, and integrates with Slack and email.
+I am the technical lead for Side Conversations, a system that surfaces as conversational features in several Zendesk products, and integrates with Slack and email.
 Our team of seven built a sub-product that generates tens of millions of dollars in ARR.

 I've continued my habit of shaping the culture of the company around me by writing a chat bot, adding automation to development workflows and bringing GitHub and Slack closer together.